khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 ### Support learning

-Users should be able to interact and explore in ways that promote learning and proficiency while minimizing mistakes.
+Users should be able to interact and explore in ways that promote learning and proficiency while helping them to minimize mistakes.

 | Do                                                                                                                                              | Don't                                                                                                                                                              |
 | ----------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |